MisterProtocol/RAND-editor/README.md

 The RAND editor is one of the oldest text editors in existence.
 It has features never duplicated by any other editor.

+It was in constant use at The RAND Corporation and elsewhere by a remarkably broad assortment of users, from secretaries and researchers up to the corporation President.
+While other text editors have historically implemented features specifically for programmers and other professional users, the primary design criterion for the RAND editor was that it be immediately usable by anyone, regardless of their level of technical sophistication.

 The contents of this
 repository consist of the original code from RAND of e19, ported to Linux and called e19.59, and then ported to the Mac in 2021.